Sightseeing Spots

 Yaeda Shrine

-With Susanoo, the god of storm, inshrined here, the shrine is known to protect against evil and plague.
-Inside is a lion mask, popular among locals and often called the "Hirakata lion".
-Every year in July, there is a mysterious festival called "Doroinkyo".
+With Susanoo-no-Mikoto, the god of the sea and storms, enshrined here, this shrine is known to protect against evil and plague.
+Inside is a lion mask called the "Hirakata lion" which is popular among locals.
+Every year in July, a mysterious festival is held called "Doroinkyo."
 This festival is designated as an intangible folk cultural asset by Saitama prefecture.
-The giant zelkova and enoki mushrooms in the precincts are designated as natural monuments by Ageo City.
+The giant zelkova tree and enoki mushrooms within the precincts are designated as natural monuments by Ageo City.

-This is a district park known for its stunning lawn of green grass and 18-hole golf course.
+This district park is known for its stunning lawn of green grass and 18-hole golf course.
 In addition to the golf course, there is also a children's area, a multipurpose plaza, and a parkway that can be used for jogging and other activities.
-The park is a space where people from different generations can meet and enjoy spending a relaxing and healthy time together outdoors.
+The park enables people from different generations to meet and enjoy spending a relaxing and healthy time together outdoors.

 Saitama City Omiya Bonsai Art Museum